The Lake Central Park New York

 Best Times to Visit

 The Lake is beautiful year-round, but each season offers a unique experience.
 Spring brings blooming flowers and vibrant greenery, while summer is perfect for boating and picnics.
-Fall offers stunning foliage, and winter provides a serene, snow-covered landscape.
+But fall offers stunning foliage, and winter provides a serene, snow-covered landscape.
 The best time to visit depends on your personal preferences and what you want to experience.

 Activities and Exploration